Finding all relevant information on an organism

 - common name: records for a common name in any language.
 They provide links to records where that common name has been cited.
 These records may sometimes contain additional information about that common name.

 - topic: a record that is an index to other records within the database that are relevant to the specified topic.
-These records are created to assist browsing on the specific topic, particularly where some records relelvant to the topic may contain the actual word or phrase.
+These records are created to assist browsing on the specific topic.

 - other: miscellaneous records that cover a subject that does not fit within the other record classes.